-Lean Six Sigma Work Plan Template
+Work Plan Template

-About the Work Plan template
+About the Work Plan Template

-What is the Lean Six Sigma work plan?
+What is a work plan?

 Lean Six Sigma is an approach to streamlining business processes that originated in the manufacturing industry.
 It aims to reduce waste, improve quality, and increase efficiency and product value.
 The work plan is a tool that can help you plan projects according to the Lean Six Sigma methodology.